64.02 Lenzerheide - Tiefencastel, ViaSett

 Show all 7 images

-Our tips for the following stage of Via Sett:
+Our tips for the following stage of the Via Sett:

-- The Parc Ela, the largest natural park in Switzerland, which combines the three language cultures of Romance, German and Italian.
-With steep mountain peaks and wide landscapes, surrounded by glaciers and mountain lakes, the park still offers a real sense of wilderness.
+- Parc Ela, the largest nature park in Switzerland, which combines the three language cultures of Romansh, German and Italian.
+With steep mountain peaks and vast landscapes surrounded by glaciers and mountain lakes, the park still offers a real wilderness feeling.

-- Visit the Church of St. Peter Mistail in Alvaschein.
-The former monastery church was built around 800 in the time of Charles the Great.
-Characteristic of the Carolingian church are the unstructured, flat-roofed church hall and the three apses, which are preserved in Mistail original.
+- Visit the church of St. Peter Mistail in Alvaschein.
+The former monastery church was built around 800 in the time of Charlemagne.
+Characteristic of the Carolingian church are the unstructured, flat-roofed church hall and the three apses, which are originally preserved in mistail.

 In Lantsch/Lenz is the entrance gate to the Parc Ela, the largest nature park in Switzerland.
 Passing the Maiensäss huts of Tschividains, we go to the chapel of Son Cassian.
 The house «La Tor», medieval customs station, still reminds us of the importance of Lantsch/Lenz as a port station on Septimerweg.
 Prehistoric finds near the hill "Bot da Loz" and the church of St. Maria with the wrought-iron grave crosses are further cultural highlights, including the Carolingian church of St. Peter Mistail (Alvaschein).
 At the confluence of the Julia and Albula rivers, the Via Sett leads over the former customs bridge to Tiefencastel.

 Audio guide for smartphones

 The Via Sett is accessible from mid-June to mid-October, depending on the weather conditions.
 The 93 km long long hike from Chur (CH) to Chiavenna (IT) can be hiked in 6 or 7 daily stages.
 The average walking time per day is 4 - 7 hours.

 Book Via Sett now at: